 To meet the construction needs of the District, the citizens of FISD authorized the issuance of schoolhouse bonds through six referendums in a 20-year period (1998, 2000, 2003, 2006, 2014 and 2018) for a combined total of $3.158 billion ($118 million, $298 million, $478 million, $798 million, $775 million and $691 million).
 These referendums received approval ratings of 95, 96, 89, 72, 77 and 61 percent, indicating the strong support of the community for public education and for meeting the needs of students.
 Bond funds are available to take the District through 72,000 students or the end of the 2025-26 school year.

 As you can imagine, building for FISD’s unprecedented growth requires a blueprint of its own.
 It involves both long and short-term planning and balanced responsible management of time, money and resources.
 The District employs in-house demographers, as well as an experienced outside consulting group, to monitor growth in neighborhoods, new construction and population trends.

-Demographic updates show that currently 77 percent of land within the District’s boundaries is developed, planned for development or never will be developed because it’s designated park land or green space.
-Of the 23 percent left for future development, there are fairly specific zoning and future land uses prescribed.
-Outside demographers project enrollment at build out will be between 71,000 and 81,000 students, with the moderate growth scenario projecting more than 73,000 students by 2026.
+Demographic updates show that currently 83 percent of land within the District’s boundaries is developed, planned for development or never will be developed because it’s designated park land or green space.
+Of the 12.7 sq miles left for future development, there are fairly specific zoning and future land uses prescribed.
+Outside demographers project enrollment at build out will be between 77,403 and 80,159 students, with the moderate growth scenario projecting more than 74,000 students by 2030.

 As the District plans new schools to ease overcrowding and meet the needs of students, it must also redraw attendance zones, as schools are assigned based on where a student lives.
 That means families could expect to change schools at some point, or even multiple times, even if they live at the same address.
 All Frisco ISD schools offer the same quality academics and equitable programming and opportunities for students.
 Clubs and organizations are formed based on student interest.